 What is Robotic Process Automation (RPA) in Banking?

-So, what is RPA in banking?
-RPA is a technology used to automate manual business procedures to allow banks to stay competitive in a growing market.
-An RPA banking will provide customers with the ability to automatically process payments, deposits, withdrawals, and other banking transactions without the need for manual intervention.
+Robotic Process Automation, or RPA, is a technology used to automate manual business procedures to allow banks to stay competitive in a growing market.
+RPA in banking provides customers with the ability to automatically process payments, deposits, withdrawals, and other banking transactions without the need for manual intervention.
 Banks are very quickly able to see an ROI from RPA.

 By combining automation of banking with artificial intelligence, banks are able replace a lot of monotonous human operations.
 This market, according to Forrester, is set to pass $2.9 billion in 2021.